 Every food production line is different.
 Product type, packaging, belt speed, hygiene requirements, available space, and audit expectations all affect the best inspection solution.
 Bunting works with processors to understand the application and recommend equipment that fits the process, not just the specification sheet.

-Whether you are replacing an older detector, adding a new inspection point, improving HACCP controls, or reviewing foreign body prevention across a production facility, Bunting can help assess the application and identify a practical metal detection solution.
+Whether you are replacing an older detector, adding a new inspection point, improving food safety controls, or reviewing foreign body prevention across a production facility, Bunting can help assess the application and identify a practical metal detection solution.

 Frequently Asked Questions